vk2diy/23cm/README.md

 ## Changes from prior versions

  * __Amplifier__: Maintained 2 x MAR-8 series amplifiers per original design, noting alternatives generally present worse noise performance, lower gain, and are footprint incompatible.
+ * __Buses__: The "SPI compatible" bus on the ADF4153 was moved to the standard ports.
+The I2C bus was added to support the new display module and other expansion.
- * __Components__: Focus on SMT components available in 2024.
-Generally prefer to over-specify components where economically insignificant to increase tolerance and longevity.
+ * __Components__: Near complete reselection with a focus on SMT components available in 2024.
+General preference to over-specify components where economically insignificant to increase tolerance and longevity.
  * __Display__: Migrate the LCD to an I2C interface.
 Nominally opens up I2C for other peripherals and features.
 Much neater in terms of simplifying the schematic.
 Allows more flexibility in mechanical design/interface mounting.
 Necessitates re-allocating `MUTE` and `RSSI` to alternate pins, plus software changes.
 Necessitates off-board module and cable.
 Programmable backlight with MCU control, and one less knob.
 User retains option for manual adjustment using module-supplied jumper and internal potentiometer.
  * __Firmware__: Now compiles with [platformio](https://piolabs.com/).
  * __MCU__: Use an MCU module (Arduino Nano v3) instead of a bare chip in order to reduce cost, increase convenience, support USB programming, and focus the schematic on the application.
  * __Power supply__: Drop 13.8V DC 'charged lead acid battery level' input to support a modern supply voltage (24V) and include a regulator with high current support.
- * __Schematic__: Emphasize legibility through reducing cognitive load with block-based / modular schematic.
+ * __Schematic__: Completely redrawn to emphasize legibility through reducing cognitive load with block-based / modular schematic.
 Use named labels instead of single page all-in-one view with crossed nets.
+Hopefully still works!

 ## Contents